 Betta fry are not a threat to one another once they are born.
 That is because they are too tiny to fight one another or cause any damage.

-But after a couple of weeks, the betta fry may start eating one another.
+But you should separate them after eight weeks.
+Otherwise, they may start eating one another.
 At the age of three weeks, their mouths are pretty developed.
 They will easily wound each other, the males in particular.

 That is why I suggest that you add a few hiding places upfront.
 Ideally, you can use aquarium plants with dense foliage.
 Artificial plants will easily do the trick.